gemrb/gemrb.github.io/_drafts/20_announcement.md

 ---------

 The GemRB team announces the availability of GemRB 0.8.7, a new minor release to kick off a week of celebrations of the project's founding anniversary.
-20 years ago Danielle Colantoni, the project initiator, registered it on SourceForge to try to make it a team effort.
+20 years ago, on the 21st of August, the project initiator Danielle Colantoni registered it on SourceForge to try to make it a team effort.
 A lot of things have happened since, but GemRB has continued to grow and flourish throughout the years.

 GemRB is a portable free/libre open-source implementation of Bioware’s Infinity Engine, which powered classic CRPGs like Baldur's Gate, Icewind Dale and Planescape: Torment.
 The goal of